Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Conclusion Outlook

 A standard MIPDECO problem with a linear PDE constraint and a modelled control was presented and discretized.
 A novel improved penalty algorithm (IPA) was developed, that combines well-known exact penalty approaches with a basin hopping strategy and an updating tool for the penalty parameter.
 As a result, only a local optimization solver is required and an interior point method (IPM) that is suited for the problem in question was presented.
 The linear algebra phase of the IPM was handled by a Krylov space method together with an efficient preconditioner.
 Via this, the IPA was shown to work very well in numerical applications for a Poisson as well as a convection-diffusion problem when compared to a simple penalty approach and \cplexmiqp, the \BnB routine of CPLEX.
 As an outlook, the authors want to mention that the IPA has already been successfully applied to the presented optimal control problem, but governed by the nonlinear PDE

 where again the Gaussian source functions defined in \eqref{eq:gaussian_sources_MINLPpaper} are used and the IPM has been adapted as described in Remark \ref{rem:nonlinIPM_MINLPpaper}.
-As first results, Figure \ref{fig:figure1_nonlin_MINLPpaper} shows the desired state of a random problem instance for $S=10$, as well as the optimal state found by the IPA.
+As first results, Figure \ref{fig:figure1_nonlin_MINLPpaper} shows the desired state of a random problem instance for $S=10$, as well as the optimal state found by the IPA and a difference plot.
 Furthermore, Figure \ref{fig:figure2_nonlin_MINLPpaper} shows the result of the experiment from the previous Section \ref{sec:5_3_MINLPpaper} conducted for this problem instance.

 Overall, these results are already very encouraging and in future work, a comparison of the IPA with state of the art solvers for such nonlinear problems should be carried out (do note that CPLEX cannot deal with nonlinear PDE constraints).
-Furthermore, future work shall contain the application to MIPDECO problems that are governed by time-dependent PDEs as outlined in Remark \ref{rem:MINLP_MINLPpaper} as these result in a truly large-scale context.
+Furthermore, future work shall contain the application to MIPDECO problems that are governed by time-dependent PDEs (as these result in a truly large-scale context) as well as the extension from binary to general integer constraints and the development of strategies to efficiently deal with these.